benc-uk/azure-samples/functions-node/webMonitor/readme.md

 # Web Monitor
-This function allows for the monitoring of a range of URLs and run checks against the result.
+This function allows for the monitoring of a range of URLs and run checks against the result, such as scanning the content for strings, response times etc.
-Alert notification emails will be sent when any of the checks you configure fail
+Alert notification emails will be sent to when any of the checks you have configured for any of the URLs, are triggered.

 # Pre-reqs
 Emails are sent using SendGrid, so a SendGrid API key is required, [but signup is free](https://signup.sendgrid.com/)